 INDIVIDUAL EVENTS FESTIVAL

-First introduced last year during our online convention, the Individual Events Festival features three catergories: Dramatic Interp, Humorous Interp, and Duo Interp (Dramatice or Humorous).
+First introduced in 2020 during our online convention, the Individual Events Festival features three catergories: Dramatic Interp, Humorous Interp, and Duo Interp (Dramatice or Humorous).
 This festival follows the Literary guidelines of the Georgia High School Association.